I’ve been chasing Feinman since I was twenty-one. By that, I mean beyond the man himself, and more the ideal of true love and all its promise.

-“What she means is,” Brian stepped in to deftly catch the ball on its descent, “We haven’t set a date yet because we haven’t decided on the venue yet.”
+“What she means is,” Brian stepped in to deftly catch the ball on its descent, “We haven’t set a date yet because we haven’t decided on the venue.”

-The women’s voices erupted with urgency as they admonished us to “get on that now'” as the good places were booked so far in advance these days, dot, dot, dot.
+The women’s voices erupted with urgency as they admonished us to “get on that now'” as the good places were booked so far in advance these days, blah, blah, blah.
 I nodded and smiled and wondered who I was fooling, if not even myself anymore.
 Brian looked over at me, smiled and winked, though I caught through his lingering gaze, the first hint that he was on to my charade.

 Strike Two: Magic died the next week.
 No, I mean the dog.
-His dog Magic died and it was just too sad.
+His dog Magic died.
+And it was just too sad.
 All the things we did, places we went with the dog just felt empty without him.
 I realized, well, maybe I was more in love with Magic than with Brian.
-And pretty soon the little bit of magic Brian thought we had, well, it started to die altogether, too.
+And pretty soon, in some parenthetical alignment of metaphor, the little bit of magic Brian thought we had, well, it started to die, too.

 Things came down to a slow simmer when Brian got serious as we were walking to our car after movie night.

 “Well, that was a hard sell!
-I thought their chemistry didn’t seem believable at all, I mean, really, Hugh Grant and…” I started, when Brian suddenly cut me off, stopping to face me on the sidewalk, to ask me point blank where was our relationship going and when exactly were we going to set a date.
+I thought their chemistry didn’t seem believable at all, I mean, really, Hugh Grant and—” I started, when Brian suddenly cut me off, stopping to face me on the sidewalk, to ask me point blank where was our relationship going and when exactly were we going to set the date.

 It wasn’t even dark yet as he walked me to my car, well before the big fireworks display.
 I hadn’t been paying enough attention to Janie’s kids and a bell went off in his head.
 He simply couldn’t invest any more time in it, he said.
 He wanted a real commitment that had a real future, he explained.
 His faith and hope in me had completely fizzled out like a dud firecracker, with a little hiss and a pop.
 A wisp of smoke.